rstrube/dotnet-console-app-boilerplate/README.md

 .NET Core has radically changed the way developers build console applications.
 I was struggling to find a good "starter template" that contained all the key features I wanted in a modern .NET 6+ console application.
 The features included with this boilerplate are:

 1. Uses the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) pattern which levearges both `HostApplicationBuilder` for initialization and `IHostedService` for the actual execution logic.
 This provides much faster overall performance and makes it easier to call `async` logic.
-2. Uses a "layered" configuration architecture which allows developers to define a base `appsettings.json` file and layer down environemntal changes in `appsettings.{env}.json` files.
+2. Uses a "layered" configuration architecture which allows developers to define a base `appsettings.json` file and layer down environmental changes in `appsettings.{env}.json` files.
 3. Already wired-up for dependency injection.
 Easy to extend with your own interfaces and services.
-4. Leverages the `IOptions<MyConfig>` cofiguration architecture where you can define complex configuation objects in `appsettings.json` files.
+4. Leverages the `IOptions<XXX>` cofiguration architecture where you can define complex configuation objects in `appsettings.json` files and have them injected as `IOptions<XXX>` instances via dependency injection.
 5. Preconfigured with [Serilog](https://serilog.net/), an excellent logging framework for .NET Core.

 ## Example Logic In Boilerplate